SolManX/solmanx.github.io/pages/notation-sequence-sum-limit.md

 ### Sequence notation

-A sequence is just a **set** of values, possibily infinite in length, that can be **indexed** sequentially, i.e. with integers.
+A sequence is just a **set** of values, possibly infinite in length, that can be **indexed** sequentially, i.e. with integers.
 The most trivial case is the **natural numbers** themselves, the elements of which can be indexed as

 <p class="indent">\(x_1 = 1\), \(x_2 = 2\), \(x_3 = 3\), \(...\).</p>